 Peer tutors are students who:

 - Have already taken the course and earned a B+ or higher in it at UWO

 - Have received a recommendation from a professor who teaches the course

-- Have established and maintained a minimum cumulative 3.0 GPA at UWO
+- Have established and maintained a minimum cumulative 3.0 GPA at the UWO Oshkosh campus

 - Have completed 4.5 hours of tutor training prior to their first session